ScentedMeatu/installing-cursor-on-ubuntu/README.md

 ## Cursor Installer & Updater Script

-This Bash script installs Cursor AI IDE as an AppImage, sets up its desktop entry, and can auto-update itself when new releases are available.
+This Bash script installs Cursor AI IDE as an AppImage, sets up its desktop entry, and can uninstall.
 The download URL has been updated to point at the stable release on `cursor.com`.

 ---